A Typical Day for a Synchronous Cyber School Student [A Student's Perspective]

 One of the biggest questions people have before trying something new is, “What does this experience look like?”
 For students moving to a cyber charter school, it can be difficult to imagine what school will be like in a different environment.

 I would love to tell you about what being a student at a cyber charter school is really like.
-I attended PA Virtual for grades K through 12.
+I attended PA Virtual from kindergarten through 12th grade.
 During my time here, I developed valuable skills, made great friends, and genuinely enjoyed learning.
 If you’re considering virtual school but are feeling nervous about the change, let me put your mind at ease.

 Getting to School